AndySomogyi/sbmlsolver/wrappers/Python/doc/mod_roadrunner/cls_Logger.rst

 The Logger has the following logging levels:

 .. attribute:: Logger.LOG_CURRENT
-   :module: roadrunner
+   :module: RoadRunner

    Use the current level -- don't change the level from what it is.

 .. attribute:: Logger.LOG_FATAL
-   :module: roadrunner
+   :module: RoadRunner

    A fatal error.
 The application will most likely terminate.
 This is the highest priority.

 .. attribute:: Logger.LOG_CRITICAL
-   :module: roadrunner
+   :module: RoadRunner

    A critical error.
 The application might not be able to continue running successfully.

 .. attribute:: Logger.LOG_ERROR
-   :module: roadrunner
+   :module: RoadRunner

    An error.
 An operation did not complete successfully, but the application as a whole is not affected.

 .. attribute:: Logger.LOG_WARNING
-   :module: roadrunner
+   :module: RoadRunner

    A warning.
 An operation completed with an unexpected result.

 .. attribute:: Logger.LOG_NOTICE
-   :module: roadrunner
+   :module: RoadRunner

    A notice, which is an information with just a higher priority.

 .. attribute:: Logger.LOG_INFORMATION
-   :module: roadrunner
+   :module: RoadRunner

    An informational message, usually denoting the successful completion of an operation.

 .. attribute:: Logger.LOG_DEBUG
-   :module: roadrunner
+   :module: RoadRunner

    A debugging message.

 .. attribute:: Logger.LOG_TRACE
-   :module: roadrunner
+   :module: RoadRunner

    A tracing message.
 This is the lowest priority.